bdeket/RackGame/README.md

 The main loop of this server is embedded in the server/connection-server.rkt.
 It should be started with a start function and optional on-connection, on-disconnect, on-message and on-tick functions.
 Also the port and tick-rate can be supplied.

-There is a server/lobby-server/lobby-server.rkt that implements a lobby where new instances of a game can be created, keeps track of the state of these games and delegetes all the messages of the connection server to the right game.
+There is a server/lobby-server/lobby-server.rkt that implements a lobby where new instances of a game can be created, keeps track of the state of these games and delegates all the messages of the connection server to the right game.

 The server/game-server.rkt bundles the predefined games and passes it to the lobby-server.

 In the games directory there is one game supplied, (a variant of Whist.)
-Unfortunately one with more obtuse spagetti code.
+Unfortunately it has some obtuse spaghetti code.

 The HTML folder is where the Front end for the games is defined.
 In scripts and styles are the files for the main lobby server, the javascript files are found below the games folder.